AFTAC-SD/ThroughputTest/README.md

 # Installing on arm64 devices
 <code>git clone https://go.googlesource.com/go goroot</code>

-go into the src folder and run binary influx-stress
+This will create a folder in your present working directory.
+CD into that new folder.
+CD into the src folder and run binary influx-stress

 # Installing on x86 devices
 install go via: